arkency/reactjs_koans/README.md

 ## License

-The project is licensed under the MIT license.
-You can read more about it in [LICENSE file](https://github.com/arkency/reactjs_koans/blob/master/LICENSE)
+The project is licensed under the free MIT license.
+You can read more about it in the [LICENSE file](https://github.com/arkency/reactjs_koans/blob/master/LICENSE)

 ## About